pnpm/pnpm.io/docs/cli/recursive.md

 ### --link-workspace-packages

+* Default: **true**
+* Type: **true, false, deep**

 Link locally available packages in workspaces of a monorepo into `node_modules` instead of re-downloading them from the registry.
 This emulates functionality similar to `yarn workspaces`.

+When this is set to deep, local packages can also be linked to subdependencies.

+Be advised that it is encouraged instead to use [npmrc] for this setting, to enforce the same behaviour in all environments.
+This option exists solely so you may override that if necessary.

+[npmrc]: ../workspaces#link-workspace-packages

 ### --workspace-concurrency